What is the Compassionate Neighbours project?

 Your journey as a Compassionate Neighbours volunteer

-Our Compassionate Neighbours Training Programme is mandatory for everybody who would like to become a Neighbour within the project.
+Our Compassionate Neighbours Training Programme is suitable for everybody who would like to become a Neighbour within the project.
 This relaxed and informal training covers everything from the wider initiative of reducing social isolation and loneliness in the local community; to how your role as a Compassionate Neighbour can help to achieve this.
 We will offer guidance and support in developing your skills and knowledge to help you carry out the role with confidence.

 Get in touch